nRF24/RF24Log/docs/supported_specifiers.md

 | % | escapes a single % character |

 #### Limitations
-@note Floats/Doubles will only use the `precision_quantity` as the number of decimal places.
+- Floats/Doubles will only use the `precision_quantity` as the number of decimal places.
   Specifying a `pad_quantity` for padding the whole numbers of floats/doubles is not supported.

-@warning Only the Arduino AVR platform supports a string (from flash memory) specifier's capitol (`S`) syntax because of the special `__FlashStringHelper` implementation.
+- Only the Arduino AVR platform supports a string (from flash memory) specifier's capitol (`S`) syntax because of the special `__FlashStringHelper` implementation.
 All other platforms should support using `s` for strings.
+- Specifiers that involve more than one alphabetic character are not supported.
+This means %lu will have the same output as %l (and likely the 'u' will still be taken/output as literal text).

 #### Padding the numbers
 For each numeric data specifier, a quantity of padded characters can be